medjahdi/img-to-pencil-sketch/README.md

 When prompted, either drag and drop an image file into the terminal or manually enter the full path to the image.

-The program will generate a pencil sketch of the image and save it to the `results` folder in the project directory.
+The program will generate a pencil sketch of the image and save it to a specified local path.
+You can choose the location by entering it when prompted.

 ### Example